Estimated reading time: 6 minutes

 With a communication platform that leverages multiple channels, like Netpresenter, you provide a central place for all employee communication.
 Whether it is an important announcement by the CEO or fun internal news such as birthdays and anniversaries – with one glance, everyone is up to date on the comings and goings within your organization.

-Additionally, Netpresenter provides employees a choice for the device they prefer.
+Additionally, Netpresenter provides employees with a choice of the device they prefer.
 When they are at the office, they will walk past digital signage screens.
 When they are at home, their screensaver or mobile app will show the same messages; even Microsoft Teams can show them the hot news.
 The player and app give employees a chance to respond to messages and interact with each other, reinforcing social interaction.
 In short: all employees stay connected, regardless of whether they are working from home or the office.

 The municipality of Sittard-Geleen in The Netherlands has been using Netpresenter for precisely this purpose ever since the start of the corona crisis.
 ‘Togetherness is an important part of our organizational culture,’ Remco van Rijt, Digital Communication Advisor at Sittard-Geleen Municipality, explains.
 ‘And it has become even more important now we’re all working from home so much more.
 We like to use Netpresenter screensaver to show messages that evoke a sense of togetherness and commitment among staff.
 The screensavers serve that purpose perfectly for us.’